lc0des/ln-node/README.md

 For everyone else, you have a nice little script plus files here to quickly setup an environment and adjust it to your liking.

+## Anonymity
+This package is *not* designed for anonymity through the Tor Network.
+Tor is used for being able to communicate with Tor LN nodes as well as supporting the P2P connections of bitcoind and lnd in Tor.

 ## Features

+* Out of the Box Bitcoind and LND
+* All dockerized and running in an own network
 * Support of Tor
 * Support of Thunderhub
 * Support of Ride the Lightning